peterkwkwan/Programming_Theory/django/3_models.md

 ## Models in Django

 - Django allows us to create databases with extreme convenience thanks to its built-in functionality
+  - no need to create primary keys
+- Models are the source of our data
+- Contains values and behaviors about our data
+- Each model maps to a single table

 1. Creating our own Model